dashpradeep99/docker-complete-tutorial/4-tutum-basics.md

 5. Click “Select” next to tutum/hello-world repo

-6. Read and click “Next” on the first four message balloons

-7. Enter “test” for the the Deploy Tag, and click Next in the message balloon.
+6. In Deploy tags type `HOL`

-Note: This is the same deploy tag we used when we created our node cluster.
+	Note: This is the same deploy tag we just specified for our newly imported 	container

-8. Read and click “Next” on the subsequent message balloons to expose port 80

-Note: Like we saw when we deployed our node cluster, there are several options we could set when deploying a new service.
-Feel freeto hover over some of the names to understand what the different options do, but for this lab we won’t be changing any of the defaults.
+8. Click the grey rectangle over the "Ports" section

+9. Click `Publish`

+10. Click `dynamic` and enter `80` as the port number

+11. Click the green check mark next to the port number

-9. Click “Create and Deploy”
+12. Click `Create and Deploy`

+13. A screen will pop up for your new service, click `Timeline` and then 	`Service 	Start`.

-10. You will see your Hello World service being deployed
+	From here you can see the progress of your service being created

-11. Click “Next” on the message balloon

-12. Click “Endpoints” to access your newly created service

-13. Click “Next” two times
+14. After you see the service has successfully started, click `endpoints`

-14. Click the arrow next to the service URL and your Hello World website will launch in a new browser tab
+14. Click the arrow next to the service endpoint URL, and your Hello World 	website will launch in a new browser tab

 15. Click the appropriate tab to return to Tutum

-16. Click “Done” in the message balloon.

-**Creating a Stack**
+#Task 3: Deploying a Stack

 A stack is a collection of services that make up an application.
 Just like services are based on Docker Swarm, stacks are based on Docker Compose.

+1. Click stacks

-1. Click “Create your first stack”
+2. Click “Create your first stack”

-2. Click “Next” and the welcome tour will fill in a Stackfile for you.
+3. Enter `Lab` for the Stack name

+2. Underneath the empty Stackfile text box, click `try ours`

+	Tutum will fill in the following Stackfile:

+		web:
+  			image: tutum/quickstart-python
+  			links:
+   				 - "redis:redis"
+  			ports:
+    			- "5000:80"
+		redis:
+  			image: tutum/redis
+  			environment:
+    			- REDIS_PASS=password

-Note: Stackfiles have similar syntax to Docker Compose files.
+	**Note***: Stackfiles have similar syntax to Docker Compose files*

-3. Click “Next”

-4. The first line of the Stackfile specifies the name of our service, in this case “Web”
+	The first line of the Stackfile specifies the name of our service, in this 	case “Web”

-Click “Next”

-5. We’re going to build our web service based on the “tutum/quickstart-python” image.
+	We’re going to build our web service based on the “tutum/quickstart-python” 	image.

-Click “Next”

-6. We’re going to link the Web service to the Redis service (defined below), and alias the link with the name “Redis”
+	We’re going to link the Web service to the Redis service (defined below), 	and alias the link with the name “Redis”

-Click “Next”

-7. We will map port 5000 on the host to port 80 in the container.
+	We will map port 5000 on the host to port 80 in the container.
 Meaning 	people will access our service via port 5000, but Docker will redirect that 	request to port 80 on the container.

-Click “Next”

-8. You can use the “environment:” section to define any environment variables you need
+	You can use the “environment:” section to define any environment variables 	you need

-Click “Next”

 9. Click “Create and Deploy”

-Note: Your stack is now launching.
-This may take a minute or two.

-10. Read the next two message balloons, clicking “Next” after each one
+10. A screen will pop up for your new service, click `Timeline` and then 	`Stack Start`.

+	From here you can see the progress of your Stack being created

-11. Click “Endpoints”
+11. When it's been successfully deployed, Click “Endpoints”

-Our app is a simple Python app that will increment a counter each time the page is loaded.
-The number of visits is stored in a Redis cache.
+	**Note***: Our app is a simple Python app that will increment a counter each 	time the page is loaded.
+The number of visits is stored in a Redis cache*

-12. Click “Next” in the next two message balloons

-Note: It will take a minute or two for your service deployment to complete.
-You cannot move on to step 13 until it does

-13. Click the  Screen Shot 2015-10-27 at 11.05.07 AM.png next to the service endpoint.
+13. Click the arrow next to the service endpoint.
 This will open a new browser tab pointing to your newly created service.
 Refresh the page a few times to see the counter increment.

-Note: Service endpoints load balance requests across every container listed under the Container endpoints.
+	**Note***: Service endpoints load balance requests across every container 	listed under the Container endpoints.
 They load balance using round robin 	DNS entries.
-This simple service only has a single web container, but it is possible to scale your app to have multiple web containers all listed under Container endpoints.
+This simple service only has a single web container, but it is 	possible to scale your app to have multiple web containers all listed under 	Container endpoints*

 14. Click the appropriate browser tab to return to Tutum

-15. Click the “Welcome” tab in the upper left of the window to return to the Welcome Tour home screen

-**Repositories**

-Repositories are collections of Docker images (databases, web servers, etc).
-These images can serve as a starting point to building your application

-1. Click “Learn more about repositories”

-2. Read the first two message balloons and click “Next”

-3. Click the “Welcome” tab in the top left portion of the screen

-4. Read the next three message balloons and click “Next”

-5. Read the final message balloon and click “Done”

-Creating repositories is beyond the scope of this lab, but we wanted to make sure you were aware of the functionality.

-**Conclusion**
+#Conclusion

 In this lab you learned how to create a new cluster of Docker Hosts on Amazon Web Services.
 You then deployed your first service, and then finally you deployed an application stack.